c0D3M/Suffix-Arrays/README.md

       so **aba** occurs 2 times in original text.
       Problem with this approach is one has to linearly scan the whole last column range to find the symbol.
       This can be solved using Couting filter which store at each row , for each symbol , its count in last column.
-      So now while lookin for last column look that the symbol transition range.
+      So now while looking for last column look that the symbol transition range.
       For example

       Fst|Last|$  |a  |b